no-garlic/cs50-web/code/8-capstone/README.md

 - create admin classes and register them
 - requirements.txt
 - try to refactor CSS so it looks less like it was done with gpt
+- update scemantic search when adding a quiz

 Why more complex:
 - javascript for creating a quiz